Rack Mounting Project

 This SAS expander board was installed (I should say inserted), in the server by the previous owner.
 It was nonfunctional, and apparently incompatible with the ML350p and/or the Windows Server O/S version.

 This HDD Expansion board [468405-002] turned out to be useless.
 It was incompatible with this server (and/or the O/S), and unfortunately it took a lot of research time in order for me to solve the problem.
-Only 8 of the 24 hard dives were working, so I thought this was the solution to getting all 24 drives spinning, so I stayed with it until I found out the facts.
+Only 8 of the 24 hard drives were working, so I thought this was the solution to getting all 24 drives spinning, so I stayed with it until I found out the facts.
 In any event, it would have been overkill (and a waste of an expansion slot) since there were only three HDD bays anyway.

 The truth is it may have worked with whatever server O/S version was originally installed, but I was locked out of the system, and the previous owner did not have the password.
 So I tried a few different Windows Server versions, and none of them I’d tried had a driver for the card.
 In fact, it was so outdated, even HP no longer offered a driver for it.